0xf4b1/traktor-streaming-proxy/README.md

 This project aims to integrate other streaming sources into Traktor DJ via Beatport Streaming.
 It consists of an API server based on ktor which fakes some relevant parts of the Beatport API to serve custom content.

-Currently, it supports YouTube Music (via NewPipe) and allows searching for music and listing trending content.
+Currently, it supports YouTube Music (via NewPipe), Spotify, and Tidal with support for searching for music and browsing saved tracks and playlists.
 In theory other streaming services or self-hosted sources will be possible to integrate as long as they serve music files in mp4a audio format, since Traktor refuses to load other formats (even though these formats are supported for local files).
 As a workaround, an on-the-fly format conversion of the music files should be possible at some cost in quality and time.